titon/titon/readme.md

 # Titon #

 A PHP 5.3 micro framework that attempts to be extremely lightweight and fast, all the while being highly configurable.
-Many design principles have been implemented into the core infrastructure, some of which include:
+Many design principles have been implemented into the core infrastructure.
+Titon is a very experimental framework hoping to make heavy use of lambda functions and prototypal architecture, ala Javascript.

 ### Features ###

-Modularity, Loose Coupling, Lazy-Loading, Design Patterns (Template, Observer, Decorator, Factory), Dependency Injection, ORM, System Hooks...
-Just to name a few.
+Modularity, Loose Coupling, Lazy-Loading, Design Patterns (Template, Observer, Decorator, Factory), Dependency Injection, ORM, System Hooks, Events and Event Listeners, Benchmarks, Inline Callbacks.

 ### Folder Structure ###